-In 2013, Tennessee’s Department of Children’s Services (DCS or the Department) successfully developed and implemented a systems focused, non-punitive, critical incident review process.
-However, reviewers quickly identified that the extensive narrative content derived from reviews could be better organized through use of a standardized, systematic assessment.
-To that end, The Department collaborated with The Praed Foundation and Chapin Hall Center for Children at the University of Chicago to develop the Safe Systems Improvement Tool (SSIT) (Appendix A) for use in its critical incident reviews (i.e., Child Death Reviews).
-It is designed to support efficient and reliable event analysis and to foster data-driven recommendations.
+In 2013, Tennessee’s Department of Children’s Services (TN DCS) successfully developed and implemented a systems focused, non-punitive, critical incident review process.
+To support this effort TN DCS collaborated with The Praed Foundation and Chapin Hall Center at the University of Chicago to develop the Safe Systems Improvement Tool (SSIT) for use in its critical incident reviews (e.g., Child Death and Near Death Reviews).
+The SSIT is designed to support efficient and reliable event analysis and to foster data-driven recommendations.
 Similar to how a barometer measures pressures in the atmosphere, the SSIT measures pressure existing within organizations and provides a frame for targeted quality improvement work.

 Use of the SSIT facilitates a review process that: 1) Understands the inherently complex nature of child welfare work and the factors that influence decision-making; 2) Acknowledges decisions alone are rarely direct causal factors in a child’s death, but these decisions may affect the overall trajectory of well-being for a child or family and be an influence, among many influences, of poor outcomes; and 3) Provides a safe and supportive environment for staff to process, share, and learn from child deaths in an effort to best support quality case management practices and influence increasingly safe outcomes for children.

 The SSIT provides both a guide in facilitating these debriefings (i.e., items to be assessed) and an efficient means to capture the rich information provided.
-After debriefings, critical incident reviews are presented to a multi-disciplinary team who dissects the case and relevant findings from a systems perspective.
-Once again, the SSIT guides these conversations and serves as systematic documentation of the review’s results.
+The SSIT also guides improvement conversations and serves as systematic documentation of the review’s results.
 The SSIT is completed once, at the closing of every case review.